About me

 Anthropology

-2011 - 2013 - Bachelor's Degree in Counselling - Laidlaw College
+2011 - 2013 - Bachelor's degree in Counselling - Laidlaw College

 -

-Relational Psychology, Person-Centred & Narrative Therapy
+Relational Psychology, Person-Centered & Narrative Therapy

 -